 The old man sighed contentedly.
 Months of eating forage and rations could make even simple waterleaf-wrapped fish taste like the food of kings.
 He studied his audience by the light of the camp fire.
-A big part of storytelling was getting the timing right.
+A big part of story telling was getting the timing right.
 Children sat on laps, or bunched up in whispering groups.
 Some stared at him boldly, while others peeked shyly from behind fingers or long strands of dark hair.
 Grandmothers sat patiently, with blanket draped shoulders, tending toddlers or enjoying the silent companionship of one with whom they had grown old.
-Here and there old men smoked narrow pipes and birthed fragrant clouds that curled skyward.
+Here and there old men smoked narrow pipes and birthed fragrant clouds.

 Laughter drew his eyes to a group of young men clustered around Hekai, the Mongweh’s eldest son.
 They ignored the storyteller, strutting like warbirds with ruffs and tails extended.
 He smiled.
-Some things hadn’t changed, despite the long years.
+Some things hadn’t changed despite the long years.
 He captured as much of the experience as he could, binding the memories with each of the seven senses as he had been taught.
 The last time he had crossed this land, the elders of this tribe would have been children.
 From that time to this he had not seen another of his kind.
 It was hard to accept that he might be the last.
 Wherever he went, he spoke to the people, learned their history and recorded their legends.
 Great stories often grew in unexpected places.

 The old man stood.
 The crackling logs snapped and popped loudly in the silence that followed as eyes turned towards him.
 He pulled back the hood of his cham and untied the woven belt at his waist.
 Occasionally the story tellers of other cultures wore similar garments, an ancient reminder of their shared history, but none was quite like this one.
 Bits of carved stone, tinkling metal, feathers, beads and dozens of other objects hung from the robe.
 Within its folds cleverly sewn pockets hid many more items both utilitarian and mysterious.
 Tiny metal guides were sewn in various places, and threaded with sturdy silk cords tied to small rings.
 The cham was not only clothing, it was a portable stage, with sets, props, costumes and special effects built in.

-The fire flickered in hues of many colors, glinting off the symbol of the First Tree on the old man’s medallion.
+The fire flickered in hues of many colors, reflecting off the symbol of the First Tree on the old man’s medallion.
 He looked at each of the people, young and old, and smiled.
 His eyes reflected stars and fire.
 His tone expressed his love.
-“I have enjoyed sitting with you these past nights and thank you for sharing food and drink.
+“I have enjoyed sitting with you these past nights and thank you for your gift of food and drink.
 I also thank you for the gift of your beautiful children.”

 Kiyo felt a small charge as he remembered the first time her heard Canta’eyeh Obash recite the tale.
 It was one of the oldest stories and not often told.
-The young favored tales of monsters and heroes.
+The young favored tales of warrior prowess, monsters and heroes.
 Others preferred the comic, to forget their sorrows for a time.
 These types of stories were called Yehe’yeh, the little stories.
-There were also Heo’heyeh, the teaching tales, which reminded people of important principles.
+There were also Heo’heyeh, the teaching tales, that reminded people of important principles.

 The Keo’heyeh were tales with roots deep in the past.
-Each contained special meaning and purpose, with elements of history, foretelling or knowledge which must not be forgotten.
+Each contained special meaning and purpose, with elements of history, prophecy or knowledge that must not be forgotten.

-The Yahata’ai in their legends speak of the ‘Bird People’ who came from the stars and traveled across the land with their great wings, formed from the hides of the mighty deragi, and the magic of root and bind.
-They mapped and explored all of the world within reach of their flight.
-So fearsome was their skill, that they vanquished the ancient winged Khetan who drank the blood and ate the flesh of men.
+The Yahata’ai in their legends speak of their ancestors known as the ‘Bird People’ who came from the stars and traveled across the land with great wings, formed from the hides of the mighty Deragi and the magic known simply as ‘root’.
+The Bird People mapped and explored all of the world within reach of their wings.
+So great was their skill, that they vanquished the ancient Khetan who drank the blood and ate the flesh of men.

 Kiyo stood silently for a moment and looked at each member of the tribe.

 In the final years of their lives, Komoro’mai and Merhana bid goodbye to their children.
-They leaped from the mouth of the waterfall in a joyous swoop (for Merhana had long since learned to fly) and climbed the great-wind, spiraling upwards until they were lost to sight.
-They sailed beyond land’s end, in search of the land of floating towers.
+They climbed to the top of the great waterfall and with their wings clear enough to see the clouds through, climbed the wind, spiraling upwards until they were lost to sight.